kseylerp/Courier-Cookbook-Onboarding/Onboarding Cookbook.md

 - **Time-based steps**: "Wait 24 hours" gives users time to explore
 - **Behavioral checks**: "If user has logged in" ensures relevance
 - **Conditional paths**: Different messages for different user states

+[PLACEHOLDER: Visual flow showing a multi-step sequence with branches based on user behavior]

+### Building Your First Automation

 Here's a practical automation that adapts to user behavior: